APCSLowell/PalindromeChecker/README.md

 A Man!
 A Plan!
 A Canal!
 Panama! is NOT a palidrome.
 3. You need to finish the `palindrome()` method
 4. Start by getting the `palindrome()` method to return `true` for `"rotator"` and `false` for`'"test"` and `"rewriter"`
 5. Once you get those three working correctly, you'll need to devise a strategy for working with spaces and capital letters.
-You may find the custom codingbat problems [noSpaces](http://codingbat.com/prob/p240112?parent=/home/simona1@sfusd.edu) and [numLettters](http://codingbat.com/prob/p285953?parent=/home/simona1@sfusd.edu) helpful.
+You may find the custom codingbat problems [noSpaces](http://codingbat.com/prob/p240112?parent=/home/simona1@sfusd.edu), [numLettters](http://codingbat.com/prob/p285953?parent=/home/simona1@sfusd.edu) and [noCaptials](http://codingbat.com/prob/p259800?parent=/home/simona1@sfusd.edu)helpful.
 6. Submit the URL of your GitHub repository to the School Loop drop box for the assignment.
 Note that like the previous two assignments, this assignment has no graphics or website.